-Gautam’s team also made nerve cells grow branches, called neurites, when the cells were exposed to light.
-The findings were published in the Proceedings of the National Academy of Sciences Online (doi: 10.1073/pnas.1220697110).
+Gautam’s team also made nerve cells grow branches, called neurites, by exposing the cells to light.
+The findings were published online in PNAS (doi: 10.1073/pnas.1220697110).
 The laboratory is now working with cardiac cells to test whether light signals can speed up or slow down the rate at which heart cells pulse.

 “Eventually, we would like to introduce multiple light-sensing proteins into these cells,” Karunarathne said.
 “The idea would be to use two different wavelengths of light.
 That way, when you shine one light, for example, it could signal the first light-sensing protein to make the heart beat faster.
 Then a different wavelength of light could be used to slow down the heart rate.”